MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-register-app-azure-active-directory.md

 ### Public and confidential clients

 There are two types of clients that you can use to authenticate with Dataverse: public and confidential.
-These clients are represented by the <xref:Microsoft.Identity.Client.PublicClientApplicationBuilder?displayProperty=nameWithType> and <xref:Microsoft.Identity.Client.ConfidentialClientApplicationBuilder?displayProperty=nameWithType> classes.
+These clients are represented by the <xref:Microsoft.Identity.Client.PublicClientApplicationBuilder> and <xref:Microsoft.Identity.Client.ConfidentialClientApplicationBuilder> classes.
 You can instance these classes in your app directly, for example if your app is using the Dataverse Web API, or you can use the <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> class.
 The `ServiceClient` class handles instantiation of these clients internally based on the configuration values in the passed [connection string parameters](xrm-tooling/use-connection-strings-xrm-tooling-connect.md#connection-string-parameters).

 The confidential client is used with a client secret or certificate and is often referred to as Service Principle, Application User, or server-to-server (S2S) authentication.